 The objective of the Right to Development is to achieve self-determination and sovereignty of peoples regarding their choice of development model, in a spirit of equality and mutual respect.
 The Right to Development also implies that the benefits of development be distributed equitably.
 The DRD postulates that all States, individually and collectively, adopt as a priority, the realization of all human rights (civil, political, economic, social and cultural).
 After tough negotiations over the wording of the text, a number of powerful Northern states tried to scrap it, to soften it and even to misrepresent its content.
 Constantly attacked by these states, the DRD has never been implemented.
 It directly opposes current political policies, in particular those of the International Monetary Fund, the World Bank, the World Trade Organization, the G7 and NATO.
 The policies of these institutions run counter to the aspirations of peoples of the South to autonomy and self-reliant development.

 Nevertheless, thanks to the perseverance of many countries of the Non Aligned Movement (which today includes more than 120 states) and China, a process to develop a draft Convention on the Right to Development has been initiated recently at the United Nations.
 The aim is to make the Right to Development “operational”.
-In May 2021, the intergovernmental working group of the Human Rights Council on the Right to Development considered a first draft of the Convention.
+In May 2023, the intergovernmental working group of the Human Rights Council on the Right to Development will consider the last draft of the Convention and its commentaries.
 CETIM actively participated in the discussions.
 Indeed, for more than two decades, our association has regularly intervened at the UN and follows developments closely in order to ensure that the Right to Development is not forgotten or diverted from its purpose.
 It also watches closely to make sure that its implementation is not systematically obstructed but on the contrary, is properly supported and promoted.

 The Intergovernmental Open-ended Working Group on the Right to Development